National Parks

 Grand Canyon National Park in Arizona

-The South Rim offers Fremont Cottonwoods and Gambel Oaks for fall color.
-The North Rim features aspen.
-Fall brings milder temperatures inside of the canyon so hiking is popular.
+The South Rim offers Fremont Cottonwoods and Gambel Oaks for fall color, while the North Rim features aspen.
+Fall brings milder temperatures inside the canyon, so hiking is popular.

 Planning Guide to Grand Canyon